jadecobra/python_tdd_exercises/source/ModuleNotFoundError.rst

 -------------

-:doc:`How I setup a Test Driven Development Environment`
+:doc:`Setup a Test Driven Development Environment`

 ----

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-Open a new file in your editor and save it as ``test_ModuleNotFoundError.py`` in the ``tests`` folder you created in :doc:`How I setup a Test Driven Development Environment`
+Open a new file in your editor and save it as ``test_ModuleNotFoundError.py`` in the ``tests`` folder you created in :doc:`Setup a Test Driven Development Environment`
 Type the following in the file

 .. code-block:: python